Nero Wolfe supporting characters: Fred Durkin

 Fred Durkin is a blue-collar investigator who is often hired for mundane tasks such as surveillance.
 In "Counterfeit for Murder", he is described as "broad and burly and bald" and might be mistaken for "a piano mover."

 In his earliest appearances, Archie is very dismissive of Durkin, calling him "dumb".
 However, over the course of the series, Archie gradually comes to appreciate Fred more; though not prone to flashes of insight, Fred Durkin is reliably hard-working and stubborn about getting details right.
 In the novella "Kill Now—Pay Later," Archie opines that Fred "wasn't in Saul's class but was way above average."

 Married (his wife's name is Fanny) with several children, Fred is honest and likable, but unsophisticated.
 He is often nervous around Wolfe, whom he once offended by stirring vinegar into a roux for squab at Wolfe's table.
 To curry favor with Wolfe, he sometimes accepts Wolfe's offer of beer, though Archie has heard Fred call beer "slop".

 In later works, Archie Goodwin notes that Fred is "worth at least half as much as Saul – which was his price," and also approvingly notes that, unlike some other detectives, Fred knows his limitations and works extremely well within them.
-Likewise, in The Golden Spiders, Wolfe is willing to disburse more than twice as much expense money to Fred than to Orrie and Saul, remarking that Fred never goes over budget when given cash.
+In Might As Well be Dead Fred turns down an assignment from Wolfe that would involve him impersonating an editor, as he feels maintaining such a persona is beyond his skill set.
+In The Golden Spiders, Wolfe is willing to disburse more than twice as much expense money to Fred than to Orrie and Saul, remarking that Fred never goes over budget when given cash.

 In the A&E TV series A Nero Wolfe Mystery (2001–2002) and the series pilot, The Golden Spiders: A Nero Wolfe Mystery (2000), the role of Fred Durkin is played by Fulvio Cecere.